michijs/dev-server/README.md

 - Custom environments
 - Packages distribution

-## Server configuration
+## Getting started

+You can use the following [test project](https://github.com/michijs/michijs-template) or setup a project from scratch:

+    npm install -D @michijs/dev-server

-To configure the server you just need to create a file called michi.config.ts at the root of your project.
+To configure the server you just need to create an optional file called michi.config.ts at the root of your project.
 This file would look like this:

 ```ts
 import { ServerConfig, ServerConfigFactory, DefaultEnvironment } from '@michijs/server';